LHT One Day Trading Volume Reaches $1.00 (LHT)

 SHA-256

 hashing algorithm.
-Its launch date was July 27th, 2018.
+It was first traded on July 27th, 2018.
 LHT’s total supply is 1,000,000,000 coins and its circulating supply is 50,000,000 coins.
+The official message board for LHT is medium.com/@USDXWallet.
+The Reddit community for LHT is /r/USDXwallet and the currency’s Github account can be viewed here.
 LHT’s official website is usdx.cash.
-The Reddit community for LHT is /r/USDXwallet and the currency’s Github account can be viewed here.
-LHT’s official message board is medium.com/@USDXWallet.

 According to CryptoCompare, “LHT is the native asset of USDX Wallet and collateral for the USDX stablecoin.
 LHT can be quickly and with no fees exchanged to USDX stablecoin via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 LHT coins are put into circulation annually starting from 27.03.2018 in the amount of 10% (100 million) of the total number of tokens in two equal parts of 50 million LHT each.
 They increase Distribution fund (needed for the circulation of LHT and USDX) and Collateral fund (needed to maintain the collateral).
 If some LHT coins remain available for purchase by the time new LHT coins are ready to be put into circulation, then this action is postponed by a year. “

-It is usually not possible to buy alternative cryptocurrencies such as LHT directly using US dollars.
-Investors seeking to acquire LHT should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy LHT using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as LHT directly using U.S. dollars.
+Investors seeking to acquire LHT should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy LHT using one of the exchanges listed above.

 Receive News & Updates for LHT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LHT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.